RasyiidWho/OgarConsole/README.md

 ## You now have Ogar Console Running.
 How to use?
 > Open your browser to the location **http://localhost:1000**

+## Commands
+> **Refer to Configuration on how to setup OgarConsole login auth approval**
+- -password [password] = Enter password on OgarConsole connecting.
+Needed for OgarConsole use.
+- -login = Logout of OgarConsole when not using.

 ## Configuration
 > Open **cmd.js**